elfbread/pyAirports/README.md

 This project includes data for the most crowded airports around the world.
 The user selects a region of interest (from a list provided) and thep rogram auto-generates a line graph showing total number of passengers for airports in that region by year.
 Project includes a dictionary and a list, as well as a While loop.

+Before starting, you need to download/install the following add ons in VS Code and Python packages:
+- VS Code with Jupyter Notebook add on
+- Pandas
+- matplotlib.pyplot
+- numpy
+- matplotlib.ticker
+- logging
+- sys

 For this project, you should utilize the Juypter Notebook add on to VS Code.
+Clone the repo to your computer.
+Navigate to the folder and open airport.ipynb with VS Code.

 Packages used:
 * numPy